scramjetorg/scramjet/docs/data-stream.md

 <a name="DataStream+nagle"></a>

 ### dataStream.nagle([size], [ms]) ↩︎
 Performs the Nagle's algorithm on the data.
 In essence it waits until we receive some more data and releases them in bulk.

 **Kind**: instance method of [<code>DataStream</code>](#DataStream)
 **Chainable**
+**Meta.noreadme**:
 **Todo**

 - [ ] needs more work, for now it's simply waiting some time, not checking the queues.